Governing or Regulatory Body

 Terminating a Tenancy Agreement (Lease): Notice and Timing

 The amount of notice a tenant needs to give in order to end a tenancy agreement depends on whether the agreement is month-to-month or a fixed-term.
 Periodic tenancies require notice of one full rental payment period.
-Tenants on fixed-term agreements are normally required to assign their agreement to another tenant if they want to move before the end of the agreement.
+Tenants on fixed-term agreements are normally required to assign or sublet their tenancy agreement to another tenant if they want to move before the end of the agreement.
 There are exceptions to this.
-Please call the Branch office nearest you for more information.
+Please call the Residential Tenancies Branch office nearest you for more information.

 Assignments and Sublets